-Incorporated on May 4, 1990, Amador Health Center (AHC) opened its doors as St. Luke’s Health Care Clinic on January 3, 1991 with Dr. Stanislaus Ting as the first volunteer medical director.
+Incorporated on May 4, 1990, as St. Luke’s Health Care Clinic, we first opened our doors on January 3, 1991, with Dr. Stanislaus Ting as the volunteer medical director.
 Our birth led to bigger dreams that blossomed in 1998 into the Mesilla Valley Community of Hope (MVCH) campus on Amador Avenue in Las Cruces.
-Today, the campus is home to five non-profit agencies who provide services and programs to the homeless and indigent in Dona Ana County.
-The first phase of the campus featured three anchor agencies – El Caldito Soup Kitchen, St. Luke’s, and a family shelter.
+Today, the campus is home to five non-profit agencies that provide services and programs to the homeless and disadvantaged in Doña Ana County.
+The initial phase of the campus featured three anchor agencies – El Caldito Soup Kitchen, a family shelter, and us.

 In 2001, Phase 2 housed Jardín de los Niños – a day care ceIn 2001, Phase 2 housed Jardín de los Niños – a daycare center for children experiencing homelessness.
 In 2005, Phase 3 built three adjoining buildings, housing Casa de Peregrinos Emergency Food Bank and the MVCH outreach, day shelter, and housing services and programs.
 MVCH’s day shelter services offer showers, laundry facilities, lockers, postal services, help with disability benefits applications, and assistance with housing programs, including Camp Hope, a nearby residential tent city.